-But the world, as it always does, especially in tech, has changed.
-Being first to market has always been tantamount to success no matter your industry, but COVID-19 has thrown a digital wrench into the ways we are all used to hiring the teams we need to reach this goal.
-Major talent shortages feeding into the laws of supply and demand is allowing developers to basically name their salaries, meaning many organizations can’t afford to get all too important projects to market.
-So let’s examine the top reasons that so many companies are now trusting the dev shop model.
+But the world is changing, and the tech world is no exception to this, especially with Covid-19 being a factor.
+One thing that has stayed the same amongst all of the change is that being first to market has always been tantamount to success no matter your industry.
+COVID-19 has thrown a digital wrench into the ways we are all used to hiring the teams we need to reach this goal.
+Major talent shortages feeding into the laws of supply and demand are allowing developers to basically name their salaries, meaning many organizations can’t afford to get important projects to market.
+So let’s examine the top reasons that so many companies are now trusting the software development model.

 Tech companies have struggled to find senior talent for years.
-This issue was only accelerated by the COVID-19 pandemic that led the world headlong into a digital economy in which STEM skills (Science, Technology, Engineering, and Math) became key.
-The snail pace of the traditional 4 year university and college programs often meant that struggling companies looked to immigration sponsorship to obtain the required skill-sets for important roles - but we are all aware of what happened to borders over the past 18 months.
-This shortage has fueled the fires of supply and demand allowing senior developers to set their salary expectations to new heights - and top companies to headhunt talent by offering unmatched salary packages with a wide range of benefits (it takes money to make money some would say).
+This issue was further accelerated by the COVID-19 pandemic that led the world headfirst into a digital economy where STEM skills (Science, Technology, Engineering, and Math) became key.
+The snail pace of the traditional 4 year university and college programs often meant that struggling companies looked to immigration sponsorship in order to obtain the required skill-sets for important roles - but we are all aware of what happened to borders over the past 18 months.
+This shortage has fueled the fires of supply and demand, allowing senior developers to set their salary expectations to new heights - and top companies to headhunt talent by offering unmatched salary packages with a wide range of benefits (it takes money to make money some would say).

 Let’s close this section with a question, why do huge companies like Google and Microsoft outsource many of their projects?

 The traditional model of hiring is slow - really slow.
-So slow in fact that it can be the difference between getting an important project to market in a timely manner or falling behind your competitors - and for ‘most,’ falling behind the competition is generally not a company objective.
+So slow in fact that it can be the difference between getting an important project to market in a timely manner and falling behind your competitors - and for most, falling behind the competition is not part of best practices.
 The average time to hire for an engineering role in North America is 51 days.

 Let’s frame this timeline in another way, one that is a little more relevant to many of us - would you be willing to wait 51 days for your Amazon orders?
 Now let’s say this person that took 51 days to find ends up being a lemon, or in this case lets say they become a real pain in the ‘backend.’
 The company has to let the person go - a realization that can take 11 weeks to arrive at.
-Not only can this type of event create low morale among staff, increase stress on supervisors, it will also, of course, reduce productivity - and set you back to the beginning of the 51 day process.
-All while a competitor has outsourced their project to a verified and tested dev shop and left your team back in the weeds of Linkedin and Indeed hiring ads.
+Not only can this type of event create low morale among staff, increase stress on supervisors, it will also reduce productivity - and set you back to the beginning of the 51 day process.
+All while a competitor has outsourced their project to a verified and tested software development company and left your team back in the weeds of Linked-In and Indeed hiring ads.

 So you’ve re-hired after losing months on the first hire - but this one's a keeper so it’s time to start onboarding.
 Onboarding, when done right, is a commitment to months, not weeks - especially when it comes to software engineers.
 No matter how talented a new engineer might be, it’s important to anchor expectations as to when they will become fully competent in their role - especially when a new hire must learn how to ‘play well’ within their new team.

 On average this can take up to six months - and that’s assuming the onboarding was done right, that sufficient time and resources were dedicated to the process.
-Is your company dedicating time, staff and resources to this process - because one-third of employers are not.
+Is your company dedicating time, staff and resources to this process, because one-third of employers are not.
 So you might ask yourself, what’s the big deal if we’re not?
-Put bluntly, the big deal is actually a huge deal.
+Put plainly, the big deal is actually a huge deal, that can lead to wasted time, resources and energy.
 Poor onboarding leads to lowered staff morale and employee engagement, a lack of trust within the organization and missed revenue targets - meaning a much higher rate of staff turnover.
-In short, it means that if you’re not willing to spend the six months properly training your new engineers then you’ll be back to the very beginning of the 51 day hiring cycle - all while that same competitor that decided to outsource their important project to a vetted, highly experienced team of devs, has gone to market with a competing product to yours
+In short, it means that if you’re not willing to spend the six months properly training your new engineers then you’ll be back to the very beginning of the 51 day hiring cycle - all while that same competitor that decided to outsource their important project to a vetted, highly experienced team of developers, has gone to market with a competing product to yours

 But how do you select such a team?
 We’re glad you asked.